I was fired up and ready for graduation. Freshman year seemed like just yesterday, and I was happy to move on to the next stage of my life.

 I survived, though, and I thought that was the end of my problems.

-Graduation was two weeks away.
-If I didn't pay the balance on my account, I wouldn't be able to walk across the stage and get my diploma.
+Now graduation was in two weeks, and if I didn't pay the balance on my account, I wouldn't be able to walk across the stage and get my diploma.

 Well, I didn't have $1,000.

 I called my mom hysterically crying.
 She supported me financially throughout college, but it was a burden for her and I couldn't ask her for any more money.
 I didn't know what to do.

 My mom was at work and didn't answer her phone, so I called my stepdad to see if he could get in touch with her at her job.
 I was in panic mode, so my stepdad asked me what was wrong, and I told him the situation.

 Before I could even get the words out to ask him to call my mom on her work number, he said, "I'll transfer the money to you right now," Wait, what?
 He repeated himself and said, "I'll transfer the money to you right now."